John D. Rockefeller 3rd Award | Blanchette Hooker Rockefeller Award

-Since 1980 when the Asian Cultural Council became a publicly-supported institution to supersede The JDR 3rd Fund, the ACC has built partnerships with individuals, foundations, and corporations in Asia that have sought to provide more opportunities for their local arts professionals to take advantage of ACC programs.
-Increased participation by business leaders and arts professionals in Asia has also enhanced the quality of the Council’s work and made it possible for it to evolve into a truly international organization and global family.
+In 1980, the Asian Cultural Council became a publicly-supported institution, superseding the JDR 3rd Fund.
+Since then, ACC has worked closely with individuals, foundations, and corporations in Asia to provide opportunities for artists and arts professionals to pursue travel, research, and creative work in Asia and the U.S. These invaluable philanthropic partnerships have enhanced the quality of ACC’s work and enabled ACC to evolve into a truly international organization and global family.

-The Blanchette Hooker Rockefeller Award was established to recognize the generosity of these enlightened individuals who believe in the mission of the ACC to support the arts by bringing together creative people through the unique channel of cultural exchange.
+The Blanchette Hooker Rockefeller Award honors the generosity of the enlightened individuals who believe in ACC’s mission of furthering international dialogue, understanding, and respect between Asia and the U.S. through the transformative experience of cultural exchange.

 The Saison Foundation

-Seiji Tsutsumi (1927–2013) was one of ACC’s greatest advocates and in 1983 established the Japan-United States Arts Program with a donation of $2 million.
-This gift enabled ACC to open an office in Tokyo, our first in Asia.
+Seiji Tsutsumi (1927–2013) became involved with the work of the JDR 3rd Fund in the late 1970s, and became one of ACC's greatest advocates.
+In 1983, he established ACC's first office in Asia in Tokyo, Japan, and seeded the Japan-United States Arts Program with an endowment gift of $2 million.
 Because of his generosity, hundreds of artists and scholars from Japan, other parts of Asia, and the United States have been able to take part in ACC’s cultural exchange activities, pursue extensive programs of research and study, and develop their creative careers while building important relationships and global networks.
-Mr. Tsutsumi brought his love of the arts and inspired leadership to thirty years of ACC Board service.
+Mr. Tsutsumi was a member of ACC's Board of Trustees for nearly thirty years, applying his love of the arts and inspired leadership to serve ACC's mission.